adfresca/sdk-unity/README.md

 ### Custom Parameter

-Our SDK can collect user specific profiles such as level, stage, maximum score and etc. We use it to deliver a personalized and targeted message in real time to specific user segment that you can define.
+Our SDK can collect user-specific profiles such as level, stage, maximum score, etc. We can use them to deliver a personalized and targeted message in real-time to specific user segments that you define.

-To implement codes, simply call SetCustomParameter method with passing parameter's index and value.
-You can get the custom parameter's index in our [Dashboard](https://dashboard.nudge.do): 1) Select a App 2) In 'Overview' menu, click 'Settings - Custom Parameters' button.
+To implement codes, simply call SetCustomParameter method with parameter's index and value.
+You can get the custom parameter's index in our [Dashboard](https://dashboard.nudge.do): 1) Select an App 2) In 'Overview' menu, click 'Settings - Custom Parameters.'

-You will call the method after your app is launched and the values have changed.
+You will call the method after the app is launched and when the value has changed.

 ```cs
 void Start() {